 There is a high likelihood of centralized governments coughblockstreamcough forming around what could end up the world's most important decentralized blockchain if very resourceful and influential actors are permitted to exist permanently as owners of multiple block producers. i'm proposing governance purely for the purpose of reducing governance in the future. $ in government corrupts government.

-Reply B-21 (9) [From: Rob Finch] GMT+8, 27 May
+Reply B-21 (9) [From: Rob Finch] (Cypherglass)] GMT+8, 27 May

 Seems problematic @ 15.
 I propose a variation of: